noderaider/redux-idle-monitor/README.md

 Can be used standalone with redux or in tandem with [react-redux-idle-monitor](https://npmjs.com/packages/react-redux-idle-monitor) to track whether a user is idle and progress them through a set of idle status actions with varying timeouts.

+See a working demo in a real project at [redux-webpack-boilerplate](https://cchamberlain.github.io/redux-webpack-boilerplate)

 ### How it works

 redux-idle-monitor works similiar to other redux libraries (e.g. redux-form) except that it exports a configure function that accepts options from the library consumer and returns an object with middleware, reducer, and actions keys.
 The input options allow redux-idle-monitor to configure the idle statuses that will occur at varying times of idleness within your app as well as actions to dispatch when your users transition to an active status, or any one of your configured idle statuses.